What is a bulk entitlement?

 Applications pending approval

-The Minor Amendment Notices were published in the Victoria Government Gazette on 11 January 2018.
-View or download from the Victorian Water Register.
+The amendment orders were published in the Victoria Government Gazette on 23 June 2022.
+View or download from the Victorian Water Register